sarahcrowle/wine-android-build/README.md

       attempt in `make.py` (which you shouldn't use lmao)
     * You should really build this in a Docker container or something.
 The cleaner the environment the better.
 I did all my testing in a Debian 11 VM.
 A container would have been easier.
 Seriously.
+- Some versions after 6.5 hang on "Setting up Windows environment...".
+Reason unknown.
+Some change between 6.4 and 6.5?
+- You may be familiar with the infamous "gray screen" bug in the Android port.
+This doesn't happen in Wine versions between (at least) 6.0 and 6.4...
+Why?

  ## License
  For reasons of not caring enough to look up if the LGPL has to spread to my script or not, due to the included Wine patches this repository is under the LGPL.